 He then went on to justify the moral discernment pro-life voters.
 “No Catholic in good conscience can favor abortion.
 ‘Right to choose’ is a smokescreen for perpetuating an entire industry that profits from one of the most heinous evils imaginable.
 Our land is soaked with the blood of the innocent, and it must stop.”

 His statement had opened with, “To begin with the obvious: Nancy Pelosi does not speak for the Catholic Church."

 The Archbishop of Pelosi’s home diocese just publicly slammed her.
-Does she question if she is a “devout Catholic” now?
+Does she still have the gall to call herself a “devout Catholic?"